Clemapfel/mousetrap/docs/04_widgets.md

 ## Spinner

 To signal progress where we do not have an exact fraction, we can use the \a{Spinner} widget.
-This simply displays an animated spinning icon, communicating progress.
+It simply displays an animated spinning icon, communicating progress.
 Using `Spinner::set_is_spinning`, we can control whether the animation is currently playing or not.

 \image html spinner.png